dfinity/portal/docs/developer-docs/setup/pocket-ic.md

 ```

 :::info
-On MacOS systems, to bypass developer verification from Apple, you may need to run:
+On macOS systems, to bypass developer verification from Apple, you may need to run:

 ```
 xattr -dr com.apple.quarantine pocket-ic